KoheiYamashita1/sdwan-bulk-show/README.md

 # sdwan-bulk-show
-This sample script gets multiple show command result for multiple sdwan devices.
+This sample script gets multiple show commands result for multiple sdwan devices.

 # how to use
 Put hosts and command file in same directory.